pulpo

 👏 Acknowledgments

-We would like to express our gratitude to the authors and contributors of the following main packages that PULPO is based on:
+We would like to express our gratitude to the authors and contributors of the following packages that PULPO builds upon:

-Follow-up work, incorporating features such as top-down matrix construction for the use of entire life cycle inventory databases and supply specification, was implemented in PULPO and culminated in the following publication, which details the approach and outlines its implementation:
+The development of PULPO culminated in the following publication, which details the approach and outlines its implementation:

 Fabian Lechtenberg, Robert Istrate, Victor Tulus, Antonio Espuña, Moisès Graells, and Gonzalo Guillén‐Gosálbez.